We invite applications from students aged 16+. Our course may also meet the needs of mature students up to 21 years.

-A studio fee of £90 will be required from all students as a contribution towards the cost of course resources.
+A voluntary studio fee will be requested from all students as a contribution towards the cost of course resources.
 In addition, students are required to provide practical clothing for classes – you’ll be expected to wear theatre blacks for all practical lessons.

-Bursary support is available to help cover the studio fee, as well as other associated costs.
+Bursary support is available to help cover associated course costs.

 *Larger-scale trips may incur additional costs, but these trips are voluntary and bursaries are available.